 -gnatV previously issued.

-Arguments for predefined operators and attributes are validity checked.
+Scalar arguments for predefined operators and for attributes are

 This includes all operators in package